taocode/hugo-theme-windicss-starter/readme.md

 Included are the following helpers for the development phase (not visible in production):

 - `/partials/dev-parameters.html`, which shows basic Hugo page parameters
-- `/partials/dev-size-indicator.html`, which displays a floating circle in the upper right corner to indicate the WindiCSS responsive breakpoints
+- `/partials/dev-size-indicator.html`, which displays a floating circle in the upper right corner to indicate the Windi CSS responsive breakpoints

 If you don't need any of these helpers anymore, just delete the corresponding line from `/layouts/_default/baseof.html`.